WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 Secondly, parent-child relationships dictate where execution continues after the toplevel function running inside a continuation, such as `$generator`, returns.
-Control simply transfers to after the `resume` instruction in the immediate parent, making the return values of the function inside the continuation the return values of the matching `resume` instruction.
+Control simply transfers to the next instruction after the `resume` instruction in the immediate parent, making the return values of the function inside the continuation the return values of the matching `resume` instruction.

-In our example, the toplevel continuation (i.e., `$generator`) simply returns once the loop counter `$i` reaches 0.
+In our example, the toplevel function running inside the continuation (i.e., `$generator`) simply returns once the loop counter `$i` reaches 0.
 Thus, this causes execution to continue after the `resume` instruction in `$generator`.
 The absence of results in the continuation type `$ct` reflects that `$generator` has no return values and `$consumer` returns, too.

 The concrete definition of `$generator` is as follows.